vishalv010/Contact-List-App/README.txt

 		This will make your machine a local server
 4. Run http://localhost:8080/ on your web browser, once the server is running.

+	OR

+You can simply run index.html file from dist folder.